WWE Spoilers: Roman Reigns Responds To The Undertaker On ‘Monday Night Raw’

 Will Kevin Owens get “It” before The Show of Shows?

 From holding the top title on Raw to fighting his best friend over the United States Championship, Kevin Owens has seen ups and downs these last few weeks.
-The belt will be on the line at WrestleMania 33 and these two former best friends will brawl. but will Chris Jericho have KO on “The List.”
+The belt will be on the line at WrestleMania 33, and these two former best friends will brawl.
+However, will Chris Jericho have KO on “The List?”

 There is so much more that will be on this week’s episode of Monday Night Raw, but these are the key selling points this time around.
 Expect a lot from Brock Lesnar and Goldberg and the break-up of Jeri-KO and the tag title chase, but don’t forget about Roman Reigns.
 Fans may not be overly thrilled with his match against The Undertaker at WrestleMania 33, but it is going to happen whether anyone likes it or not.